 Many modalities in psychotherapy directly work with this such as Internal Family Systems and Gestalt.
 Broadly speaking, it is often referred to as “parts work”.
 This post will be a brief introduction to what parts work is, how it can look in session and its benefits.

 The essence of doing parts work is facilitating conversations between these different, conflicting parts of ourselves.
-Let me briefly describe what this might look like in an actual session.
+Let me briefly describe what this might look like in an actual session of Individual Therapy.
 This can look a variety of ways, however, I often set up an empty chair directly in front of my client and I will sit off to the side.
 Then we will identify the different parts.
 In this case lets say that one seat represents unconditional love for your father (chair 1).
 The other seat will then represent all the anger, rage, disappointment, and resentments you might have towards him (chair 2).
 While sitting in one chair you are directly looking into the empty chair opposite you.
 While in chair 1, you will speak to you father from that place; from that perspective.
 You might say things like, “I’m so grateful for everything you’ve done for me” or “I love you dad” etc. You will then move to the opposite chair and embody that perspective and felt sense.
 From that place you will speak to your father from the anger, rage, sadness etc. I will have you move from seat to seat, and facilitate a real time conversation between these two different parts.
 Within this framework you can speak to different parts of the self or can speak to a projected version of a person in your life such as a parent.
 In that scenario, you will speak to a parent as if they were actually in the room.
 Depending on a variety of factors, you might occupy the seat of a parent and feel what it is like in that seat and then speak to yourself as your parent.
 This can be incredibly profound and transformative.
 This process will build increased empathy and compassion for not just different parts of yourself but also for people that we project upon such as our parents and intimate partners.